eag1ex/payload-resolution-manager/readme.md

      - `type:string`: can specify `merge` or `new`.
 Best to do your own merging if its a large nested object, or array.
 * `updateSetup(newData,uid)` : provide raw data produced by `setupData` or use `getItem(uid)` to return it.
 Will update only dataSet[..], will not grow the items array.

 * `batchResolution(jobUIDS=[], type:string)`: You want to wait until specific jobs have been completed.
-Each job in batch is set uppon finalize is called, each time it will check if all your batch uids are set, and will return your batch
+Each job in batch is set uppon resolution is called, each time it will check if all your batch uids are set, and will return your batch
      - `jobUIDS` :specify job uids which you are working on
      - `type`: can return as `flat` array, or `grouped` object

-* `finalize(yourData:Object,uid:String,dataRef:String,doDelete:boolean )`: Last method you call when everything is done for your job.
+* `resolution(yourData:Object,uid:String,dataRef:String,doDelete:boolean )`: Last method you call when everything is done for your job.
      - `yourData`:optional, you wish to provide data from outside scope and know the format is correct, you can declare it instead. example: `yourData{ uid:[{dataSet},_ri,_uid],... }`, otherwise provide `null`
      - `dataRef` your data is from external source:yourData, you have the option to provide `dataRef` if its other then `dataSet`
      - `doDelete:true` will always delete the job from class cache after its finilized, you have the option not to delete it!